 - Laptop and external microphone if possible.
-We may conduct some orientation activities over Zoom during the quarantine period.
+We may conduct some orientation activities over Zoom.
 And in the event that a student needs to isolate or quarantine, they will need to switch to online lessons.
 Please also bring an ethernet cable and adapter if applicable.

 - Appropriate clothes for summer in Maine (average temperature is 65-85F)

 - Concert dress (formal for Young Artists Series and Community Concerts, all-black for orchestra).